 Let’s talk about something pretty cool – literally.
 The gas in AC compressors.
 Ever stopped to think about it?
 Well, that’s what we’re here for.

-What is the Gas in an AC Compressor?
+What is the Gas in AC Compressor?

-Drumroll, please.
-Enter the refrigerant gas!
 This is the stuff that keeps us cool on those scorching summer days.
 It’s the gas that your AC compressor uses to do its job, and there are different types, each with its own little idiosyncrasies.

 Importance of the Gas in AC Compressor